jmickle66666666/JazzBox/README.md

 `blink.cs` - enable/disable a target object on a timer

+`cellgen.cs` - 2d cellular automata generator with a really cool custom inspector system (also a good reference!)

 `colors.cs` - nice color palette

 `distorter.cs` - this does a cool thing but i need to check how it works again